exthmui-legacy/official_devices/README_EN.md

 If you think you meet the requirements, you can apply in one of the following ways
 1. By chatting with the admin in the exTHmUI official QQ / Telegram group.
-2. Send the application email to [baolong24@touhou-project.org](mailto:baolong24@touhou-project.org)
-3. Create issues at this repository
+2. Create issues at this repository

 ## How to apply to be an exTHmUI community maintainer
 If you don't think you meet the requirements to become an official maintainer, you can apply to become a community maintainer first.